This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Oil & Vinegar.
 This salad doesn’t require much oil or vinegar, so you can substitute these with another option from your pantry if needed.
 (For example, red wine vinegar and avocado oil would work just as well.)

-How to Make Quinoa and Black Bean Salad
+How to Make Quinoa Black Bean Salad

 Step 1: